ejriffer/Data-410-Final-Project/README.md

 Xtrain = Xtrain.reset_index(drop = True)
 ```

-EXPLAIN CODE
+For the *ytrain* data I used the *winning_abbr* column from the data to create an array where 0 = loss and 1 = win.
 The below code was used to create the *ytain* data.

 ```
 ytrain = pd.DataFrame()